By Tcoch

 Why this article ?

 Handling environment variables, between host machine, .env file(s), and container, is not always easy.
-Is my variable used when building the Dockerfile ?
-When using docker compose ?
-Is it passed to my container ?
+Is my variable used when building the Dockerfile?
+When using docker compose?
+Is it passed to my container?
+Can it be used by my app ?

-We will also focus on the APP_ENV environment variable and its actual value, depending on some cases.
+I will focus on the APP_ENV environment variable and its actual value, depending on some cases.

 Passing the environment variables